akononovicius/physRisk-content-repository/articles/2013/lots-of-activities-during-the-summer-of-2013.md

 and international conference "[18th Annual Workshop on the Economic Science with Heterogeneous Interacting Agents](https://sites.google.com/site/wehia2013/)" will be held.
-Aleksejus Kononovičius will be participating in both.
+Aleksejus Kononovicius will be participating in both.
 During the conference he will give a talk on "Generalizing binary choice agent-based herding model" (coauthor Vygintas Gontis).